Terry Harkin: Club career

-A prolific goalscorer throughout his career, Harkin started out as a youth with Derry City before making his name with Bertie Peacock's Coleraine.
+A prolific goalscorer throughout his career, Harkin started as a youth with Derry City before making his name with Bertie Peacock's Coleraine.
 He transferred to Norman Low's Port Vale for a £2,000 fee in September 1962.
-He opened his account for the "Valiants" with a brace in a 5–1 win over Southend United at Vale Park on 24 September.
+He opened his account for the Valiants with a brace in a 5–1 win over Southend United at Vale Park on 24 September.
 He finished the 1962–63 season with 10 goals in 17 Third Division, as new boss Freddie Steele took the club to within one place of automatic promotion.
 In 1963–64, Harkin managed only two goals in eleven games, both against Southend.

 A close-season £3,000 transfer to Jimmy McGuigan's Crewe Alexandra in June 1964 brought an improvement to Harkin's league opportunities.
 He scored 35 times (a seasonal record for a Crewe player) in the Fourth Division in 1964–65, including a four-goal performance in a 6–2 win over Barrow.
-This form brought the attentions of higher-league clubs, and new Port Vale manager Jackie Mudie tried to re-sign Harkin towards the end of the season, but he remained at Gresty Road.
+This form brought the attention of higher-league clubs, and new Port Vale manager Jackie Mudie tried to re-sign Harkin towards the end of the season, but he remained at Gresty Road.

 In August 1965, Cardiff City manager Jimmy Scoular took Harkin into the Second Division.
-An explosive start to his Ninian Park career saw a debut goal in a 2–1 defeat by Derby County, and a total of seven in his first eight games, before his form dipped, and goals dried up.
-The "Bluebirds" narrowly avoided relegation in 1965–66.
-Thereafter Harkin's first-team opportunities were sporadic, and in September 1966 both club and player decided to part ways.
+An explosive start to his Ninian Park career saw a debut goal in a 2–1 defeat by Derby County and a total of seven in his first eight games before his form dipped and goals dried up.
+The Bluebirds narrowly avoided relegation in 1965–66.
+Thereafter, Harkin's first-team opportunities were sporadic, and in September 1966, both club and player decided to part ways.

 A "no-nonsense" striker, strong in the air and possessing a powerful shot with either foot, Harkin found himself back in the Fourth Division with Notts County.
-An explosive start at Meadow Lane brought Harkin seven goals by mid-November, before his form slightly dipped.
-At the end of 1966–67, the "Magpies" finished just above the re-election positions, and accepted a £2,000 bid for Harkin from Southport, newly promoted to the Third Division.
+An explosive start at Meadow Lane brought Harkin seven goals by mid-November before his form slightly dipped.
+At the end of 1966–67, the Magpies finished just above the re-election positions and accepted a £2,000 bid for Harkin from Southport, newly promoted to the Third Division.